ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 To review what you've done so far:

-* You create a repo called `spis19-lab02-Name1-Name2` on github.com
+* You create a repo called `spis19-lab02-Name1-Name2` on GitHub
 * You cloned that repo into your ACMS account under the `~/github` directory.
 * That means you actually have *two* repos now.
-    * The repo on github.com and the repo on your ACMS account are *separate*, but *linked*
+    * The repo on GitHub and the repo on your ACMS account are *separate*, but *linked*
-    * More specifically, the one on ACMS points to the one on github.com as its `origin` repo
+    * More specifically, the one on ACMS points to the one on GitHub as its `origin` repo

-What you will do now is put some Python code into the local repo&mdash;or more precisely, you'll put some Python code into the directory that corresponds to that repo.
+What you will do now is put some Python code into the local repo—or more precisely, you'll put some Python code into the directory that corresponds to that repo.
 You won't actually commit it to the repo until the next step.

 So, what we want to do first is make `~/github/spis19-lab02-Name-Name` (except with your pair's names, not literally `Name-Name`) be your current directory.
 Use the `cd` command to make that happen.